on this page

 You can have up to 63 days of respite each calendar year without your payment stopping.
 A calendar year is from 1 January until 31 December.

 You can use these days for anything, including a holiday or simply a break from caring.
+If the person you care for is hospitalised and over the age of 16, you can use hospitalisation days.
+These are different to respite days.

-While you’re having a break the person getting care can either be:
+While you’re having a break, the person getting care can either be:

 - in formal respite care, at home, or elsewhere